Febrezio/GoogleChartPHP/README.md

 # GoogleChartPHP
+These are simple serializable PHP classes that can be used to create [GoogleChart](https://developers.google.com/chart/) Table data JSON.

-First, you should read the [Google Chart Guide](https://developers.google.com/chart/interactive/docs/php_example) to learn how to consume JSON data in JavaScript
+First, you should read the [Google Chart Guide](https://developers.google.com/chart/interactive/docs/php_example) to learn how to consume JSON data in JavaScript.

 Example PHP producing GoogleChart table data (JSON)
 	$chart = new GoogleChart();